Resources For Student Success

 Most students do not think about a timeline or career plan that will help with maintaining their career readiness.
 Students who follow our four-year and transfer career plans will be better guided down a successful path.

 Employers and graduate schools expect to see lots of experience on a student's resume.
-Options for involvement are plentiful and if a student is uncertain about what to pursue, they may speak to their Career Counselor.
+Options for involvement are plentiful and if a student is uncertain about what to pursue, they may speak to their career coach.

 The work students do to assist financing their education provides valuable skills for their future.
 Students can visit with Student Employment or begin applying for on and off-campus jobs through Handshake.